manhtai/manhtai.github.io/content/posts/metabase-alerts.md

 insights about almost everything that happens in our system.
 In [recent][2] version it added alerts feature to question, but has some limitations.

-Firstly, shortest time it allows to check for something bad may happen is one hour.
+Firstly, the shortest time it allows checking for something bad may happen is one hour.
 It may seem acceptable in some business model but not ours.
 We need at most 5 minutes delay time in alerting.